 - voxel rendering

-Students need to be able to perform basic programming tasks and have a foundational understanding of discrete mathematics, especially vector and matrix operations.
+Students need to have good programming ability and a foundational understanding of discrete mathematics and linear algebra, especially vector and matrix operations.

 Intended learning outcomes

 After the course, the student should be able to:

 - Outline and describe the steps in the rasterization pipeline

 - Describe the main differences between rasterization and ray-tracing

 - Describe light/material interaction and how it relates to lighting model

 - Program GLSL shaders for the lighting and other effects